Don't Blame Me (TV series)

 Don't Blame Me is an Australian children's television program.
 In the United Kingdom, the show is known as Don't Blame the Koalas.
 The series was originally aired on the Nine Network and is also currently shown on ABC3 (the latter channel airing under the UK title).

+For his role in the show, actor Liam Hess won the Young Actor award from the 2003 Australian Film Institute Awards.

 Series overview

 The show is set in Wallaby Park, an Australian wildlife park in the Ku-ring-gai National Park where the King family arrive from the United Kingdom to live with their Australian relatives after going bankrupt.
 Before they arrive they believe they have inherited a large cattle ranch, but on arrival are disappointed to meet a largely unprofitable, slightly run down wildlife park.

 Most of the comedy in the series is slightly surreal in a Round the Twist/Driven Crazy style way.
-Special effects and sounds are used to convey the characters actions mixed in with slightly speeded up footage when walking.
+Special effects and sounds are used to convey the characters' actions mixed in with slightly sped up footage when walking.
 Many of the characters frequently break the fourth wall.
 Having to do whatever means to keep the wildlife park up to building code standards for visitor's, Vinnie – played by Anh Do – has a dark past that he must call upon his old friends still involved in the Golden Triangle to save the day.